Last updated: December 23, 2017 at 18:00 pm

 We chatted a bit about softball cricket and how I thought it should become an international sport.
 I mean, I don’t see it in the news.

-I see hardball cricket in the news, and played internationally.
+I see hardball cricket in the news, and I see hardball cricket being played internationally.
 But I think softball cricket is so much better and and more fun, and that it should become an international game, and not dismissed as simple child’s play.